Aston Martin Vanquish review – Britain’s Ferrari 12 Cilindri rival

 - Fabulous as a grand-tourer

-The steering efforts are a fraction high, but once you’re into the swing of a few corners, it feels spot on.
-In fact, GT mode is really well judged and you could leave it there forever and the Vanquish would do everything you wanted it to with aplomb.
-There’s a really natural, linear feel to the steering, you get a good sense of what’s going on at the front and the car feels well balanced and agile.
+The steering efforts are a fraction high, but once you’re into the swing of a few corners, the Vanquish feels spot on.
+You get a good sense of what’s going on at the front and the car feels well balanced and agile.
 It’s keen to turn, and you can be really accurate with it.
 Its response to inputs is more measured and natural than other recent Astons, so on a winding road you know where you are with it.
 Consequently, you quickly get into a flow and find a satisfying rhythm.
 Of course, it’s absolutely ballistic if you want it to be, but it does the comfortable lope too.

-In auto the eight-speed ZF auto finds the optimum gear smoothly and quickly and manages the 737lb ft of torque; which be the limit for the ’box because in both cars the shift speed is no faster in the sportier settings (in the Vanquish that’s Sport and Sport+).
-Not that this is much of an inconvenience.
-In fact, it’s such a great sounding engine that you want to hear it working through the revs, so select manual, use the paddles and enjoy the feeling and sound of the V12 getting its shoulder behind the mass of the Vanquish.
+In auto the eight-speed ZF auto finds the optimum gear smoothly and quickly and manages the 737lb ft of torque.
+But since it’s such a great sounding engine that you want to hear it working through the revs, so select manual, use the paddles and enjoy the feeling and sound of the V12 getting its shoulder behind the mass of the Vanquish.
 Despite the weight, it’s not long before the V12 is reeling in the horizon, its note guttural at first then a glorious howl.

 The scale of performance in the Vanquish is so epic, so monumental, it’s almost irrelevant.
 Find a decent straight, nail it and hear the V12 roar as it accelerates with such solid determination that it feels like it’s going to keep piling on the speed at an unabated rate until you run out of nerve, or road, or hit 214mph.

 Dynamically, the Vanquish is pretty well balanced, its static distribution split 51:49 front-to-rear.
 Attack a corner and you get the sense of how hard each axle is working through the steering wheel and the seat of your pants, so you can predict what will happen if you inject a chunk more power into the mix.
-You can also get a feel for how the car will behave unrestrained by disabling stability but using scalable traction control to creep up on the limit of rear grip.
+You can also get a feel for how the car will behave unrestrained by disabling the stability control systems but using the software’s scalable traction control to creep up on the limit of rear grip.
 The Vanquish loads up evenly, more throttle will jink the tail out – what else? – but grip is exceeded and returns relatively easily for such a big, potent car.
-It all feels a bit academic, though, because there’s such a breadth of entertainment and satisfaction to be had without smoking the rear tyres.

 Driver’s note